trapsdk/trapsdk/README.md

 ### 🔭 I’m currently working on

+Creating a workout tracker application app to bring to mobile for end users.
 Creating a dashboard to help model an easy accessible financial application using react.

 ### 🤔 I’m looking for help with